ninjaiscoding/ninjaiscoding/README.md

-I’m a **Data Analytics Enthusiast** who loves turning raw numbers into stories, charts, and insights that drive action.
+I’m a **Data Analytics Enthusiast** who likes turning raw numbers into stories, charts, and insights that drive action.

 ---